 Lastly taking a look at Imperial China.
 They had introduced something that was termed the “exam from hell” by the British.
 The Imperial Examination, created during the Han Dynasty, was used to find the best potential candidates for certain roles within the structure of the government.
 Examining candidates is still used in so many industries to test suitability, it’s fascinating to learn where it started!

-As a lover of learning and with a fascination for history, I loved finding out about how recruitment started out and how its changed throughout the years.
-In my next blog I’ll be looking at how recruitment changed and expanded after the 1950s.
+As a lover of learning and with a fascination for history, I loved finding out about how recruitment started out and how it has changed throughout the years.
+In my next blog, I’ll be looking at how recruitment changed and expanded after the 1950s.

 Check in if I’ve piqued your curiosity!

 Alex Louise is a member of the Operations team at Harvey John.